 Regular meetings of The Society are open to the public and are held at 7:00 PM on the 2nd Thursday of the month from Sept. thru Dec. & from March thru June.
 Meetings will be held at the North High Center, 1487 North High St., Rt.
 62. Enter thru the center glass doors to meeting room.
-This is a change from SSCC site.
 For further information about our organization, to become a member or to inquire on how to become a volunteer; please contact The Southern Ohio Genealogical Society, P. O. Box 414, Hillsboro, Ohio 45133 or E-mail: SOGS414@sbcglobal.net

 October 13, 2017 – Thursday at 7:00 PM Successful Census Searches: Learn useful techniques to find those ancestors in census records. – Dana Palmer, Sinclair Community College, Dayton, Genealogy Instructor and Certified Genealogist.
 Palmer will be presenting a power point program “Successful Census Searches.”

 Census records, U.S., state, and local, are extremely valuable to anyone researching their family history.
 Hidden in all census records are a host of clues which can shed valuable information about ones ancestors.
 Besides the obvious, names, where they lived, approximate ages, marital status, and occupation, there are many other clues which are often over looked.
 The information found on census varied from year to year, beginning in 1790 to the most recent released, 1940.
 Palmer will go in-depth as to what can actually be learned from the U. S. census records.